able-app/docs/controls/components/masonryview.md

 Double - Two graphics positioned side-by-side in a portrait view on the device.

+Triple - Three graphics postioned side-by-side in portrait mode.
+Note, that the masonry view can change from a double to a triple column format based on screen width and breakpoints (ie. PhonePortrait:Double, PhoneLandscape:Triple, TabletPortrait:Triple, TabletLandscape:Quad)

 ### Header

 The view either has a header or not within the scrollable view.
 Note this is different from a header that is outside of the scrollable area.